Funza Lushaka Bursary Programme South Africa 2022 – 2023

 9) Read and accept the declaration to confirm your information

-Please ensure that you have read the Funza Lushaka Bursary Information (.pdf) before applying.
+- Students must read the Funza Lushaka Bursary Information before applying

 (Applications submitted after these dates will not be accepted – please apply before the closing date to ensure your application is considered.)